bonarm/Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning/README.md

 Two sketches, one for Arduino Uno/Nano as master,  one for Attiny25/45/85 as slave.
 If you don't know how to program Attiny, read this: [How to Program an Attiny85 Using a Arduino Uno](https://www.instructables.com/How-to-Program-an-Attiny85-From-an-Arduino-Uno/)

+**Notes:**
+==
+The slave sketch's code size is less than 1K after compiled, so some chip with 1K flash may also work, like Attiny13, but may need some modification.